franckalbinet/iot-uaa-isoc/labs/mqtt.md

 sudo mosquitto –v
 ```

-> "-v" stands for "verbose mode" and can be useful at the beginning to see what is going on in the broker.
+> `-v` option stands for "verbose mode" and can be useful at the beginning to see what is going on in the broker.
 Can be convenient to use a dedicated terminal for the broker to execute in, if the "-v" option is used.

 ## Clients for testing